 The truth: While it's likely true that the balloon makes you feel full, there's a small possibility that the balloon could get lodged in the stomach, which could cause anything from vomiting to death.
 If that wasn't terrifying enough, you also run the risk of the balloon stretching the stomach or the esophagus.
 This would likely cause inflammation which could result in an ulcer, internal bleeding, or infection.
 Thankfully, this product is not yet available for sale in the U.S.—and we're hoping it stays this way.
-If you're in search of a better way to drop the pounds, check out these 50 Ways to Lose 10 Pounds—Fast.
+If you're in search of a better way to drop the pounds, check out these how to lose 10 pounds fast.
 No balloon-eating required.

 What it is: A modern take on a sixteenth-century corset, made popular by Amber Rose and the curvaceous Kardashian clan.
 It compresses women's figures into an hourglass shape.

 The claim: Waist trainers are said to help wearers lose up to seven inches from, you guessed it, their waist.
 Makers of the product also claim that the product can metabolize fat, release toxins, compress the core, and reduce food intake.